ljdyer/TitleCaser/README.md

 Title Caser is a Google Chrome Extension that converts titles and headings in Wikipedia, BBC News, and the Guardian pages from sentence case into title case.

-Title casing is done with Python's str.title method via a call to a Heroku Flask API.
+Title casing is carried out with Python's **str.title** method via a call to a Heroku Flask API.
 See [app.py](app.py) for the Python source code.

+Title Caser was developed as part of an assignment for a University Masters' course module in Python to propose potential uses for a selection of Python string methods.

 ## How to use